 I like to think of them as best-kept secrets.

 Mike was right – I had one of the best meals that night that I’d had in a while.
 The sea bass (always one of my favorites) was cooked to perfection, and I even enjoyed the cannoli (which I’m not usually a big fan of).
-But the highlight of my meal was definitely the soup I had to start.
-It was creamy, full of vegetables and beans, with a hint of smoky flavor; the perfect thing to combat a chilly evening.
+But the highlight of my meal was definitely the soup I had to start the meal.
+It was a creamy Italian White Bean Soup, full of vegetables and beans, with a hint of smoky flavor.
+It was the perfect thing to combat a chilly evening.

 - Olive oil